Our Mission

 2003

-Between 1995 and 2003, McGill University ornithology students and various adult wildlife workshops utilized a section of the Stoneycroft Wildlife Area for occasional banding activities in both spring and fall.
+Interesting diversity Between 1995 and 2003, McGill University ornithology students and various adult wildlife workshops utilized a section of the Stoneycroft Wildlife Area for occasional banding activities in both spring and fall.
 Although efforts were quite limited over the 9-year period, a total of 247 birds comprising 34 species were caught, suggesting that this area could be productive as a migration monitoring site.
-Though no owl banding was attempted during that period, the habitat suggested that the site also has considerable potential for it.

 2004

-This is were the adventure begin for the passionate graduate student who decide to create the McGill Bird Observatory.
-In August 2004, volunteers restored an old cabin on the Stoneycroft property, which is now used as the McGill Bird Observatory banding station.
+Preview of an Adventure This is were it begin for the passionate graduate student who decide to create the McGill Bird Observatory.
+In August, volunteers restored the old cabin on the property, which is now used as the McGill Bird Observatory banding station.
 Ten passerine nets comprising five groups were set up for the fall 2004 season, plus a separate cluster of six nets for Saw-whet Owl migration monitoring.
 A census route was established in 2004 that provides access to the various habitats around the property.
-During fall and spring migration, the census is walked daily to ensure a comprehensive overview of the birds present.
-It also provides a good way to get an overview of the species in the area during the off-seasons in winter and summer.

 2005